 This is a big, curvy water slide that actually goes outside for part of it.
 It’s for single or double riders with a tube, with a minimum 36″ height requirement.
 Children 36″-42″ tall, like J, had to slide with an adult, though.

-Python Plunge is similar in thrillness to the Big Kahuna, and it has the same restrictions and tube requirement, too (though this one is a lot of fun with two riders).
+Python Plunge is similar in thrillness to the Big Kahuna.
+It has the same restrictions and tube requirement, too (though this one is a lot of fun with two riders).

 This was J’s personal favorite.
 From the top of the Tiki Tree House, the whole water slide is in complete darkness.
 Single riders only, no tube, minimum height requirement of 36″.